Skip to product information

 About the Composition

-“dialogue IV” is a solo work featured in a larger orchestral suite Invisible Cities, inspired by the novel of the same name by Italo Calvino.
-This solo represents one of many dialogues between the two main characters of Invisible Cities, Marco Polo and Kublai Khan, in which they discuss the character of various imaginary cities.
+“dialogue IV” is a solo work featured in a larger orchestral suite, Invisible Cities, inspired by the novel of the same name by Italo Calvino.
+This solo represents one of many dialogues between the two main characters of Invisible Cities, Marco Polo and Kublai Khan, in which they discuss the characters of various imaginary cities.

 dialogue IV is for the most part entirely composed of partials on the E string, and the first half of the piece explores an expanding gesture using these partials as a palette.
 When the motif reaches its climax the bass turns its attention to a ghostly melodic line in the lower register, finally breaking away from the E string.
 The duality between the partials and the melodic lines at the end is a loose interpretation of the duality between the cities that Marco Polo and Kublai Khan discuss and the language that they use to discuss them.